 You may be able to save money on your energy bills by switching to a better deal ('tariff') or changing how you pay for your energy.
 You can normally make savings by switching, but there are fewer deals currently on offer and you may not save any money.
-Seek advice before you switch, for example from the Citizens Advice Consumer Service.
+It is important to seek independent advice before you switch, for example from the Citizens Advice Consumer Service.